supercoderz/supercoderz.github.io/_posts/2012-03-13-making-your-code-suitable-to-automatic-unit-testing.md

 </ul>
 The rest of this blog post will be devoted to diving deep into points 1 and 2 raised above.
 <h3>Defining unit testing</h3>
-<a class="zem_slink" title="Unit testing" href="http://en.wikipedia.org/wiki/Unit_testing" rel="wikipedia" target="_blank">Unit testing</a> is the process of testing a single unit of code - this can be a line, a method, a class or an application depending on what your are building and what your building blocks are and what you are dealing with.
-I build messaging applications and <a class="zem_slink" title="Service-oriented architecture" href="http://en.wikipedia.org/wiki/Service-oriented_architecture" rel="wikipedia" target="_blank">SOA</a> applications for  a living, so unit testing for me is testing my individual adaptor or service until I am satisfied with the functionality.
+<a  title="Unit testing" href="http://en.wikipedia.org/wiki/Unit_testing" rel="wikipedia" target="_blank">Unit testing</a> is the process of testing a single unit of code - this can be a line, a method, a class or an application depending on what your are building and what your building blocks are and what you are dealing with.
+I build messaging applications and <a  title="Service-oriented architecture" href="http://en.wikipedia.org/wiki/Service-oriented_architecture" rel="wikipedia" target="_blank">SOA</a> applications for  a living, so unit testing for me is testing my individual adaptor or service until I am satisfied with the functionality.
 If ever i end up in case where more than one of us is building different parts of the same application then unit testing will become testing the single method or function or class that one of us is building.

 Whichever level of abstraction I choose to look at, I will always be testing a single unit of code - one that takes some input and gives an output, and this output is same no matter how many times I give that input.
 Or if the state is manipulated by this input, then for every call with this input, I should get an output which is a logical next step from the previous iteration.